PatrickLouys/patricklouys_old.github.io/_posts/2017-03-30-a-datetime-wtf-moment-for-me.md

 So what happened?

-To get the last 3 months, I wrote a very simple method as you can see below:
+To get the last 3 months, I wrote a very simple method:

 ```php
 private function getLastMonths(int $monthCount): array